Advertisement

 Tarpon Studies

-Aaron Adams with Bonefish & Tarpon Trust (BTT) says that while many mysteries still cloud tarpon migration and life history, studies such as those one conducted recently by Lucas Griffin and Andy Danylchuk provide some fascinating answers.
+Aaron Adams with Bonefish & Tarpon Trust (BTT) says that while many mysteries still cloud tarpon migration and life history, studies such as one conducted several years ago by Lucas Griffin and Andy Danylchuk provide some fascinating answers.

-The researchers have attached acoustic receivers to the ocean bottom throughout the tarpon’s range.
-These receivers detect signals from acoustic tags surgically implant into tarpon.
-In Texas, listening devices have been positioned from the Louisiana border to the Mexico border on the outer edge of every major bay system.
+The researchers attached acoustic receivers to the ocean bottom throughout the tarpon’s range.
+These receivers detect signals from acoustic tags surgically implanted into tarpon.
+In Texas, listening devices were positioned from the Louisiana border to the Mexico border on the outer edge of every major bay system.

 Large tarpon being tagged

-The tarpon tagging research has been the result of much effort from several institutions.
+Tarpon tagging research is the result of much effort from several institutions.
 Here, officials with the Texas Tarpon Tagging Initiative based out of Texas A&M-Galveston place a tag in a big tarpon.
-They’re partnering with Texas A&M-Corpus Christi, University of Texas Rio Grande Valley and Louisiana State University.
-Funding has come through the Bonefish & Tarpon Trust, Pelagic Fisheries Institute and the Lyons Charitable Foundation with Mark Lyons — all for the sake of conserving the silver king.
+They partnered with Texas A&M-Corpus Christi, University of Texas Rio Grande Valley and Louisiana State University.
+Funding came through the Bonefish & Tarpon Trust, Pelagic Fisheries Institute and the Lyons Charitable Foundation with Mark Lyons — all for the sake of conserving the silver king.
 Courtesy Texas Tarpon Tagging Initiative

 “The transmitters are the size of a AA battery and have a lifespan of five years, meaning not only can we implant them in a wide size range of tarpon, including those around 15 pounds, we can also track them over multiple years,” Griffin and Danylchuk wrote.
 “As the tarpon swims past the network of receivers, a unique ID code and date and time are saved on the receiver.